Fret Work: Level, Crown, And Polish

 What Causes Uneven Fretwork?

 During instrument assembly, frets are installed into slots that are cut into a wooden fingerboard.
-Even in expert hands, it is virtually impossible to press or hammering 20 or more of them in a perfect plane.
+Even in expert hands, it is virtually impossible to press or hammer 20 or more frets in a perfect plane with one another.
 Due to demanding production quotas, many instrument manufacturers do only a cursory job of fret leveling after installation.
 On student grade instruments, this crucial step is often seemingly overlooked altogether!

-Even with the frets in less than perfect condition, guitars may play somewhat acceptably with the comparatively high action that most instruments have at the time of purchase.
-However, since many discerning players demand a higher degree of playability from their instrument, and prefer string action below manufacturers spec., a fret leveling is the best way to remove these inconsistencies and allow the instrument to reach its full potential.
+A high string action can mask issues with the fretwork that become glaring apparent once the string height is set lower.
+Even with the frets in less than perfect condition, a guitar may play acceptably with the comparatively high action that many instruments have at the time of purchase.
+However, since many discerning players demand a higher degree of playability from their instrument, preferring string action to be set below the manufacturers spec., a fret leveling is the best way to remove these inconsistencies and allow the instrument to reach its full potential.

 Besides all of the conditions outlined above, used instruments are further subjected to the wear and tear of use.
-In addition to pronounced fret movement that can occur from prolonged exposure to humidity fluctuations, Over time, the friction of pressing down metal strings against metal fret wire and can create flat spots and grooved impressions where the strings make contact.
+In addition to pronounced fret movement that can occur from prolonged exposure to humidity fluctuations, over time, the friction of pressing down metal strings against metal fret wire can create flat spots and grooved impressions where the strings make contact.
 Fortunately, many times this damage can be removed through a level crown and polish.
 However, in extreme cases, the frets become so worn down that they require replacement.
+For this reason, we highly recommend inspecting the frets before purchasing a used guitar or bass.

 Loose fretwork is a common problem regardless of the model or age of the instrument.
 Since the frets are press fit into the wooden fingerboard, the quality of the fit is extremely important.

-While the video shown is an extreme example, even micro movements of the frets in the slot can have a profound impact on the instruments playability.
+While the video shown is an extreme example, even micro movements of the frets within the slot can have a profound impact on the instrument’s playability.

 Before the frets can be leveled, it is extremely important that they be well seated in the slot.
-The severity of mismatch determines the process necessary to correct it; slightly loose frets can often be secured in position while extremely loose fretwork may require a refret for best playability.
+The severity of mismatch determines the process necessary to correct it; slightly loose frets can often be secured in position with glue, while extremely loose fretwork may require a refret for a secure fit.

 Performing A Fret Level, Crown, and Polish

-Notice that they show some pitting and are just generally flat.
+Shown here is a Fender Stratocaster with frets in need of repair; they are heavily grooved and pitted.
 In order to get the best playability out of the instrument, the customer elected to have them dressed.

 Leveling The Frets

-Using a trained eye and straight edges as a guide, we carefully remove material until all of the frets on the guitar neck are the same height.
+Using a trained eye, we carefully remove material until all of the frets on the guitar neck are the same height.

 Crowning The Frets